didip/dogestry/Readme.md

 Dogestry pull works by
 * resolving the requested image name or id by querying the remote:
-  * it could be a mapping from a docker "repostitory:tag" pair to an id.
+  * it could be a mapping from a docker "repository:tag" pair to an id.
   * it could be the prefix of an image id which exists on the remote.
 * efficiently synchronise images from the remote.
-  * walk the ancetry of the requested image until we reach an image that the local docker already has.
+  * walk the ancestry of the requested image until we reach an image that the local docker already has.
   * download the required images.
 * preparing a tarball in the format needed by `docker load` and sending it to docker.